 Case Background Current Status Her Majesty The Queen In Right Of British Columbia v.
-Imperial Tobacco Canada Limited, Rothmans, Benson & Hedges Inc., Rothmans Inc., JTI-Macdonald Corp., Canadian Tobacco Manufacturers' Council, et al B.C.'s health care cost recovery lawsuit names Imperial Tobacco Canada, Rothmans, Benson &amp; Hedges, JTI-Macdonald, the Canadian Tobacco Manufacturers' Council and several foreign companies (including British American Tobacco, Philip Morris and R.J.
+Imperial Tobacco Canada Limited, Rothmans, Benson & Hedges Inc., Rothmans Inc., JTI-Macdonald Corp., Canadian Tobacco Manufacturers' Council, et al B.C.'s health care cost recovery lawsuit names Imperial Tobacco Canada, Rothmans, Benson & Hedges, JTI-Macdonald, the Canadian Tobacco Manufacturers' Council and several foreign companies (including British American Tobacco, Philip Morris and R.J.
 Reynolds).
 It alleges that domestic tobacco manufacturers and their parent companies engaged in an elaborate conspiracy to create doubt in the public mind about the dangers of smoking; failed to warn consumers of the dangers of smoking despite their own knowledge that cigarettes were dangerous; marketed 'light' cigarettes to reassure smokers when they knew these cigarettes were just as hazardous as 'regular' ones' and targeted children in their advertising and marketing.
 The government seeks to recover \$10 billion in health care costs from these tobacco companies.
 The parent companies unsuccessfully argued all the way to the Supreme Court of Canada that they should not be included in the lawsuit.
 Citigroup, one of the world's largest banks prior to the sub-prime mortgage meltdown in 2008, said the B.C. suit, if successful, has the chance to bankrupt Imperial.
-B.C. is likely to achieve victory at trial because the Tobacco Damages and Health Care Costs Recovery Act, the legislation which enabled the lawsuit, provides "for suing in reverse onus, that is, the tobacco industry [will] have to prove that users [of its products] were not harmed.
+B.C. is likely to achieve victory at trial because the Tobacco Damages and Health Care Costs Recovery Act , the legislation which enabled the lawsuit, provides "for suing in reverse onus, that is, the tobacco industry [will] have to prove that users [of its products] were not harmed.
 As well, it allows the use of aggregate studies showing harm in populations, without having to prove harm to specific individuals, also increasing the likelihood of success."
-A September 2011 target date has been set for the trial to begin.
+B.C.
+"In the Canada and R.J."
+The government seeks to recover \$10 billion in health care costs from these tobacco and the proventies of the costs from these tobacco and the proventies of the costs from the costs from the cost from the cost from the cost from the cost f The trial was initially set to begin in September 2011 but was finally postponed.
 In the meantime, the tobacco companies have been trying to enjoin the federal government with a Third Party Notice-claiming the government should also be liable in the case.
 The court initially ruled against the companies.
 However, Imperial appealed this decision and that appeal was consolidated with a similar appeal in the Knight case (see page 15).
 In December 2009, the B.C.
 Court of Appeal, by a narrow 3-2 majority with a strong dissent, sided with the tobacco industry, but only in part.
 This decision was, in turn, appealed by the federal government to the Supreme Court of Canada.
 The case was heard February 24, 2011.
-The court ruling is still pending.
+The Supreme Court finally ruled on July 29, 2011 that the federal government cannot be held liable for damages.
+19